Requirements for Admission

 - No grade lower than C in your Certification Area or in Professional Development

-- GPA of at least 2.75 in each Certification Area Block, Professional Development, and overall on Certificate Plan
+- GPA of at least 2.75 in each Certification Area Block, Professional Development, and on all coursework on Certificate Plan

 - Passing score in WRITING, READING, and MATH from the Accuplacer, Asset, Compass or THEA.
 To check your test scores, send an email with your name and ID number to email@example.com Please note that ACT, SAT, TAKS, TAAS, or TSI Assessment scores are not accepted.